Vhaeraun - extensive info

 touched being from magical and psionic examination (not attack).
 The

-alignment aura, faith, and thoughts of the recipient are overlaid by a
+alignment aura, faith, and thoughts of the recipient are overlaid by

 false alignment and set of beliefs chosen during casting, and random